amjadmoqade98/nfa-to-dfa/README.md

 # Nondeterministic finite states To Minimized Deterministic finite states
-I made this project for my University Class (Compiler Class)
+I wrote this project as a part of a University Class (Compiler Class)
 ***

 ## Steps